Preparing to buy or new to an electric vehicle?

-Here are the top five free apps you need to have for your EV.
+Here are the top five must-have free apps for your EV.

-While charging at home is the most convenient and cost effective way to recharge your EV, it might be impossible at your dwelling or sometimes you just want a convenient top-up while on the go.
+While charging at home is the most convenient, reliable and cost effective way to recharge your EV, it might be impossible at your dwelling or sometimes you just want a convenient top-up while on the go.

-So, it’s important to pre-emptively have the charging providers’ apps in your area installed, have an account signed up and enter payment information before you head to a public AC or DC charger – and prevent avoidable hassle or stress.
+So, it’s important to pre-emptively have the charging provider apps common in your area installed, have an account signed-up, and enter payment information before you head to a public AC or DC charger – preventing avoidable hassle or stress.

-Crucially, they also indicate whether a charging stall or entire hub may be out of order, the rate of charging costs (per kW), their maximum AC/DC output, and whether you need to bring your own Type 2 to to Type 2 cable to use AC stations.
+Crucially, these apps also indicate whether charging stations may be out of order, the charging costs (per kW), their maximum AC/DC speeds, and whether you need to bring your own Type 2 to to Type 2 cable to use at slower AC stations.

-Using public EV chargers requires the smartphone app with an internet connection to activate the session; however, some providers allow users to request a physical RFID tap card once signed-up.
+Using public EV chargers requires the smartphone app with an internet connection to activate the session; however, some providers allow registering a physical RFID tap card.

-It’s a community-driven, crowd-sourced app that allows users to rate a public EV charger, share their personal experiences, and contribute photos like Google Maps to better understand a charger’s location.
+It’s a community-driven, crowd-sourced app that allows users to share their experiences with the charger and contribute photos like Google Maps to better understand a charger’s location.

 Charging stations are shown as pins on a map, which are sourced from a mix of charging providers, businesses and users.
-Orange pins indicate level 3 DC fast chargers and there are filters to sort by charging connector type, Tesla Superchargers, amenities like bathrooms and more.
+Orange pins indicate Level 3 DC fast chargers and there are filters to sort by charging connector type, and key charging networks.